backstage/backstage/packages/core-components/api-report.md

   | 'selected'
   | 'tabRoot';

-// Warning: (ae-missing-release-tag) "HelpIcon" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function HelpIcon(props: IconComponentProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "HomepageTimer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public @deprecated
 export function HomepageTimer(_props: {}): JSX.Element | null;

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "HorizontalScrollGrid" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function HorizontalScrollGrid(
   props: PropsWithChildren<Props_6>,
 ): JSX.Element;

-// Warning: (ae-missing-release-tag) "HorizontalScrollGridClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type HorizontalScrollGridClassKey =
   | 'root'